khambsimp/bioblog/README.md

 another analog system.

 # Biological Problems
-Here are some really good examples: .
-The aim of bioblog is to present the extrapolation for large scale discrete analysis applied in a biological context.
+Here are some really good examples: The aim of bioblog is to present the extrapolation for large scale discrete analysis applied in a biological context.
 Many reoccurring patterns within Data Analysis are actually formulations of underlying algorithms.
-Because algorithms can be specified and categorized in much more efficient systems today, versus in the past, it stands that there are also many more opportunities to simplify the analysis of large swathes of biological data.
+Because algorithms can be specified,and categorized in much more efficient systems today, versus in the past, it stands that there are also many more opportunities to simplify the analysis of large swathes of biological data.

-These problems are assumed to have limited quantitative information about them.
+Biological problems are assumed to have limited quantitative information about them.
 This is incorrect.
 There is a lot of really good research on Biological problems which would constitute an open discussion representing biological and chemical processes as individual discrete systems.